 “Human nature is perpetual.
 In most respects it is the same today as in the time of Caesar.
 So the principles of psychology are fixed and enduring.”

-Before we do that, let’s look at a few examples of how one of the masters we’ve talked about, Claude Hopkins, used research to win the hearts and minds of the audiences he was reaching (and the wallets of his copywriting clients).
+Before we do that, let’s look at a few examples of how Mr Hopkins used research to win the hearts, minds and wallets of his audience.

 Understand what your customers really want

-Why impossible?
-Because their shaving cream didn’t have anything special.
-In addition to that, most men were loyal to the brands they were already using and didn’t feel the need to switch to a competitor.
+Meanwhile, most men (Palmolive’s target market) were already loyal to the brands they were using, and they didn’t have any reason to switch to a competitor.

-Learn who your competition is and how to obliterate it
+Learn who your competition is — and obliterate them

-When asked to sell Van Camp’s factory-baked Pork and Beans, Hopkins faced yet another challenge.
-This time again the product didn’t seem to have an apparent advantage.
-Nothing powerful enough to blow past the competition.
+When asked to sell Van Camp’s factory-baked Pork and Beans, Hopkins faced a different challenge.

 He used a simple comparison ad to point out the winner (Van Camp):